'Thor: Ragnarok'- Enchanting effects and rib-tickling humour overshadows the story - AnimationXpress

 Industrial Light and Magic, Framestore, Double Negative, Digital Domain, Rising Sun Pictures, Luma Pictures, Method Studios, Image Engine, Iloura, Trixter and Craft Apes have all weighed in with the animation and effects.
 No wonder the impeccability.

-Led Zeppelin’s hair-raising Immigrant Song you’ve seen in the trailer is one background score that stands out the most, making the war cooler and adding swag to the action sequences.
+Led Zeppelin’s hair-raising Immigrant Song that tugged at our chords while watching the trailer is one background score that stands out the most, making the war cooler and adding swag to the action sequences.

-Directed by Taika Waititi and produced by Kevin Feige as well as Marvel Studios, Thor: Ragnarok will hammer his way in theatres on 3 November 2017.
+Directed by Taika Waititi and produced by Kevin Feige, Marvel Studios, Thor: Ragnarok will hammer his way in theatres on 3 November 2017.

 (This review has been jointly written by Sachin Bhat and Anshita Bhatt)